openingscience/book/_posts/2013-08-18-the_social_factor_in_open_science.md

 article gives hints towards most promising, practical approaches.
-The theorectical base is derived from considerations in the field of scale-free networks in which quality is not necessarily a predominant success factor, but the connectivity.
+The theorectical base is derived from considerations in the field of scale-free networks in which quality is not necessarily a predominant success factor, but the connectivity."
+---

 ## Introduction